 Decorative Stones – Wildly popular as a landscaping mulch around trees, bushes, and flower gardens.
 Long-lasting and low maintenance.

 Compost – This is a great short-term mulch.
 Use it in flower and vegetable gardens.
 As it breaks down, it provides a wealth of fertilizer and micro-nutrients to garden plants.
 It offers a treasure trove of N-P-K and micro-nutrients.
-It is broadly used by home gardeners.
+Compost is broadly used by home gardeners.
 Use compost as a mulch in flower and vegetable gardens.
 Compost breaks down fairly quickly.
 So, re-apply it multiple times during the year.

 Other Barks – There’s a wide variety of bark mulch, offering homeowners a wide selection of landscaping around their homes.
 The pH of each type of bark varies and can affect soil pH over time.

-Cocoa Shells – They were the rage in the 60s and 70s.
+Cocoa Shells – They were the rage in the 1960s and 1970s.
 When this mulch is first applied, it has a very strong, appealing aroma.
 Cocoa Shells were commonly used as a mulch around flower gardens, trees, and shrubs.

 Plastic Sheeting – It’s often used to knock out weeds.
 Once the weeds are gone, many people just leave it on the soil.
 Just remember: black plastic will raise soil temperatures, while white plastic will lower it.